-His earnings were around $47m in that category last year, which was more than Messi and Neymar.
+His earnings were around $47m in that category, which was more than Messi and Neymar.

 Ronaldo signed a four-year contract with Juventus when he joined them which would have run until 2022 had he not joined United after a summer of transfer speculation that followed the 2020/21 season.

-It was a slight reduction on his Real Madrid salary but gave him the security that he will still be paid huge wages until beyond his 37th birthday.
+The deal with Juve was a slight reduction on his Real Madrid salary but gave him the security that he would still be paid huge wages beyond his 37th birthday.

-Ronaldo is not the only party who will benefit from the deal though, with Juve seeing a huge positive commercial impact from his arrival.
+Ronaldo was not the only party to benefit from the deal though, with Juve seeing a huge positive commercial impact from his arrival.